 The Doctor of Philosophy (Ph.D.) in Architectural Engineering prepares students for faculty or industry roles.
 Ph.D students concentrate on an area of specialization from sub-disciplines in building energy, lighting, electrical, acoustics, or structures.

-This certificate program provides students with the opportunity to explore the field of construction beyond a bachelor’s degree.
-It includes two (2) advanced engineering management courses and three (3) advanced courses in the area(s) of their choice, based on previous experience, education, academic and professional goals.
+The Construction Engineering and Management graduate certificate is a 12 credit hour program designed for working professionals that are not ready to commit to a traditional graduate degree program and provides students the opportunity to explore the construction field beyond a bachelor’s degree, offering advanced courses in the area(s) of their choice based on previous experience, education, and academic and professional goals.

 Master of Science (M.S.)